IN THIS ARTICLE

-You should not be given this medication if you are allergic to azacitidine or mannitol, or if you have advanced liver cancer.
+You should not receive this medication if you are allergic to azacitidine or mannitol, or if you have liver cancer.

-FDA pregnancy category D. This medication can cause harm to an unborn baby.
-Do not receive azacitidine without telling your doctor if you are pregnant.
-Use an effective form of birth control, and tell your doctor if you become pregnant during treatment.
+FDA pregnancy category D. Do not use azacitidine if you are pregnant.
+It could harm the unborn baby.
+Use effective birth control, and tell your doctor if you become pregnant during treatment.

-It is not known whether azacitidine passes into breast milk, but it could harm a nursing baby.
-Do not receive this medication without telling your doctor if you are breast-feeding a baby.
-You may need to either stop nursing or stop receiving azacitidine.
+It is not known whether azacitidine passes into breast milk or if it could harm a nursing baby.
+You should not breast-feed while you are using azacitidine.

 How is azacitidine given (Vidaza)?

-Azacitidine must be given slowly through an IV infusion, and can take up to 40 minutes to complete.
+Azacitidine must be given slowly, and the IV infusion can take up to 40 minutes to complete.
 If you are receiving a shot under your skin, you may require two injections to complete your dose.

 You may also be given medications to reduce nausea and vomiting while you are receiving azacitidine.